-What is the relationship between the APS and the LFS?
+What is the relationship between the Annual Population Survey (APS) and the Labour Force Survey (LFS)?

-The Labour Force Survey (LFS) is a household survey using international definitions of employment, unemployment and economic inactivity, together with a wide range of related topics such as occupation, training, hours of work and personal characteristics of household members aged 16 years and over.
+The Labour Force Survey (LFS) is a household survey using international definitions of employment, unemployment and economic inactivity and compiles a wide range of related topics such as occupation, training, hours of work and personal characteristics of household members aged 16 years and over.
 Estimates are produced every month for a rolling 3 monthly period, for example, January to March data in a release will be followed by data for February to April in the next release.